Aman-Raj-07/Recipe/README.md

-All the data used here have been fetched using API.
+All the data used here had been fetched using API.